eclipse/paho.mqtt.python/migrations.md

 ### Stop exposing private function/class

 Some private function or class are not longer exposed.
-The removed functions are:
+The following are removed:
-* base62
+* function base62
-* WebsocketWrapper
+* class WebsocketWrapper
+* enum ConnectionState

 ### Renamed ReasonCodes to ReasonCode